 With this post I hope to provide information to mitigate the effects of retirement on your taxes (you can't prevent taxes, only minimize and prepare).
 I'll start by explaining the changes you'll see, and then talk about what you can do.

 Did you get a great relocation package?
 They may have even covered the taxes for you (much of the package is taxable income.)
-The problem is that the relocation package drove you right THROUGH the 25% tax bracket and into the 28% tax bracket.
-Your retirement should be taxed at 25% but they're withholding 15%.
+The problem is that the relocation package drove you right THROUGH the 22% tax bracket and into the 24% tax bracket.
+Your retirement should be taxed at 24% but they're withholding 12%.
 Say you get $40000 in retirement.
-The withholding will be less than $6000, but you should have $10000 withheld.
-Do the math: $10000 - $6000 = My tax bill is how much?!?
+The withholding will be less than $5,000, but you should have almost $10,000 withheld.
+Do the math: $10,000 - $5,000 = My tax bill is how much?!?

-What happened to my $1000 Child Tax Credit?
-What about my Education Credit?
-And just what the hell is the Alternative Minimum Tax?
+What happened to my Tax Credits and What the Heck is Additional Medicare and Net Investment Income Tax?
 Military allowances tend to keep you from the income limitations that many people face.
-If you have a kid in college, you could get a $2500 American Opportunity Credit.
-If you have kids under 17, you should get $1000 each on your taxes, but both of those have income limitations that you might face at your new income.
-The Alternative Minimum Tax is a tax designed to make everyone pay their fair share, but more and more people face it every year.
+If you have a kid in college, you could get a $2500 American Opportunity Credit but it has an income limitation that you might face at your new income.
+The Medicare and Net Investment Taxes are Affordable Care Act taxes that kick start appearing at around $200,000 of income.
 A detailed analysis is beyond the scope of this post, but let’s just say this - it's BAD.

 What to do: